vincenzochiovaro/TastyCards/README.md

 # TastyCards

-TastyCards (MVP) is a minimalistic recipe generator platform that allows users to explore and discover random recipes.
+TastyCards is a minimalistic recipe generator platform that allows users to explore and discover random recipes.
 It serves as the Minimum Viable Product (MVP) of the TastyCards project, providing core functionality and a basic user experience.

 ## Features